cloudius-systems/capstan-example-java/README.md

 capstan run
 ```

-* Using a Jar file directly, without a Capstanfile
+* Using a Jar file directly using [Apache Maven](https://maven.apache.org/), without a Capstanfile

 ```
 mvn package